SelfControlApp/selfcontrol/README.markdown

 * Add compiled .app
 * Integrate better to use Admin privileges on OSX
 * Increase robustness, and make workarounds harder
+* Add site/config file to prevent constant reentering of sites